ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ### Triggering actions from the UI

-Among other elements, AI Actions LTS update includes UI components for:
+Among other elements, AI Actions LTS update includes UI components that are used in:

 - AI action management in the **Admin** panel
 - text modification in online editor
-- alt-text generation feature in the image management modal
+- alt-text generation in the image management modal

 These areas are user-friendly and well integrated with the existing application’s UI.
 Administrators can manage action configurations with ease, while editors can trigger actions with a click of a button.